skibq/whats-for-dinner-today/README.md

-# whats-for-dinner
+# What's for dinner

-> Application to get some inspiration when we don&#39;t know what to eat
+> Get some inspiration when you don't know what to eat today

 ## Build Setup